HR Maturity Assessment

 How the HR Maturity Assessment Works

-• Evaluating the use of HR technology and automation.
+• Indicate your level of HR technology and automation.

 Benefits of Conducting an HR Maturity Assessment

-• Improve Employee Experience: Offer self-service systems and feedback mechanisms.
+• Improve employee experience: add self-service and real feedback loops.

 How to Take TankhaPay's HR Maturity Assessment

-2. Answer Questions:You will have to answer a series of questions related to HR processes such as recruitment, employee management, payroll management, compliance, and HR technology usage.
+• Answer the questions across HR processes such as recruitment, employee management, payroll, compliance, and HR technology usage.

 Why Use TankhaPay's HR Maturity Assessment?